joshenders/hdmetor.github.io/_posts/2016-10-10-how-to-combine-queries-in-es.md

 Where `must`, `should` and `must_not` correspond to the `AND`, `OR` and `NOT` operators respectively.

-To use an [earlier example]({% post_url 2016-10-07-how-i-found-my-job-in-sf-using-hackernews-and-elasticsearch %}), the following query will require both "san francisco" and "machine learning" to be present in the `text` field.
+To use an [earlier example]({% post_url 2016-10-07-how-i-found-my-job-in-sf-using-hackernews-and-elasticsearch %}), the following query will require both 'san francisco' and 'machine learning' to be present in the `text` field.

 {% highlight python %}
 {
-    "query" : {
+    'query' : {
-        "bool" : {
+        'bool' : {
-            "must" : [
+            'must' : [
-                {"match": {"text" : "san francisco"}},
+                {'match': {'text' : 'san francisco'}},
-                {"match": {"text" : "machine learning"}}
+                {'match': {'text' : 'machine learning'}}
             ]
         }
     }